Student Summer Housing

 While living in campus housing, students are expected to comply with all of the rules and regulations contained in the Apartment Lease Agreement and are bound to observe Bowdoin's Social Code as a guide to residential life as they would during the academic year.

-Examples of buildings that have been used for housing in the past include Smith House, Harpswell Apartments, and Brunswick Apartments.
-(These housing options are subject to change.)
-Please note that a large portion of Summer Housing includes one-bedroom triples, so please consider this when you indicate your roommate preferences.
 Apartment and room assignments will be confirmed after Fall assignments have been processed.
 Because of this short timeframe, you will be notified of your summer assignment in mid-May.
 On the Apartment Lease Agreement, students may indicate their first and second choices for housing locations.
 Students may also specify the names of Bowdoin students - employees and/or research fellowship recipients - with whom they would like to share a space for the summer.
 Our staff will do its best to accommodate students' preferences; however, since housing is limited, all requests cannot be guaranteed.
 If a student needs housing between the College’s closing/opening of academic year housing and the start/end of summer housing, they must apply for transitional housing using the Office of Residential Life’s website.